therealnicoroshi/modlist/README.md

 Wyrmstooth and Beyond Reach will start at a certain level but some you will just find in your exploring like Chanterelle, The Shire, Moonpath to Elswyer, Darkend, Skyrim Sewers, and Skyrim Underground.

-Shout out to some awesome people
+ ## Shout out to some awesome people:

 Halgari for creation of this wonderful tool